 Another important measure from the CMU proposals is to promote retail savings and investment through capital markets via the creation of a pan-European Personal Pension Product (PEPP).

-Four years on, we observe that take-up has been relatively low with only a couple of Italian fund houses having set them up (Muzinich & Cordusio SIM, and Eurizon).
-The right incentives have to be looked at, and there is still work to be done to local level tax laws to remove any cross-border obstacles.
-Also, consideration needs to be given towards a more suitably calibrated calculation of the regulatory capital that institutional investors should hold against infrastructure investments.
+Four years on, we observe that take-up has been relatively low but a couple of Italian fund houses have set them up (Muzinich & Cordusio Sim, and Eurizon).
+The right incentives have to be looked at and there is still work to be done to local level tax laws to remove any cross-border obstacles and consideration needs to be given towards a more suitable calibrated calculation of the regulatory capital that institutional investors should hold against infrastructure investments.

 With new products and investment strategies, comes the need for enhanced promotion of financial education and setting up a market infrastructure to improve financial regulation and market efficiency.
 Though take-up is relatively low at the moment with ELTIFs and PEPP, we see this is as expected as it requires a cultural shift.
 Rome was not built in a day.